Frequently Asked Questions

 Most of the jobs we list are 100% remote.
 However, occasionally employers require in-office or client site visits for meetings or training.
 Others may require staff to travel to other cities or countries from time to time in order to fulfill the role or for social get-togethers.
 We highlight this in the job description if it’s mentioned by the employer.
 However, we recommend you always discuss these matters directly with the employer.

 The majority of jobs are sourced and listed by our own team of Job Researchers.
-However, we do allow Employers to post job vacancies directly with us, once they are approved by us.
-This ensures all job vacancies meet our guidelines.
+However, we do allow companies to post their remote job vacancies directly with us, once they are approved.
+We screen every employer to ensure the company and their vacancies are legitimate and meet our guidelines.
 We do not allow employers to list ad-hoc short term projects, underpaying jobs, networking marketing or home-based business opportunities.

 If the Employer has not specified the salary for the role, then unfortunately we can only display information they are willing to share.
 Most often, salary is something that is discussed during or after the interview process.